Invariant laminations for irreducible automorphisms of free groups: Definition of terms and background

 \subsection{Outer space}

 ${}^{}$

 We give here only a brief overview of basic facts related to Outer space.
 We refer the reader to~\cite{CV} for more detailed background information.

 The \emph{unprojectivized Outer space} $\cvn$ consists of all minimal free and discrete isometric actions on $F_N$ on $\mathbb R$-trees (where two such actions are considered equal if there exists an $F_N$-equivariant isometry between the corresponding trees).
 There are several different topologies on $\cvn$ that are known to coincide, in particular the equivariant Gromov-Hausdorff convergence topology and the so-called \emph{length function} topology.
-Every $T\in \cvn$ is uniquely determined by its \emph{translation length function} $||.||_T:F_N\to\mathbb R$, where $||g||_T:= \min\{d(gx,x) \mid x \in T\}$ is the {\em translation length} of $g$ on $T$.
-Two trees $T_1,T_2\in\cvn$ are close if the functions $||.||_{T_1}$ and $||.||_{T_1}$ are close pointwise on a large ball in $F_N$.
-The closure $\cvnbar$ of $\cvn$ in either of these two topologies is well-understood and known to consists precisely of all the so-called \emph{very small} minimal isometric actions of $F_N$ on $\mathbb R$-trees, see \cite{BF93} and \cite{CL}.
+Every $T\in \cvn$ is uniquely determined by its \emph{translation length function} $||\cdot||_T:F_N\to\mathbb R$, where $||g||_T:= \min\{d(gx,x) \mid x \in T\}$ is the {\em translation length} of $g$ on $T$.
+Indeed, $||g||_T = 0$ implies that $g$ has a fixed point in $T$, while for $||g||_T > 0$ there is an {\em axis} $\Ax(g)$ in $T$ which is isometric to $\R$ and along which $g$ translates by the amount $||g||_T $.